rodnaph/lewis/README.md

 =====

 Lewis is meant to be a web interface for interacting with Datomic.
 I'm writing it to learn Datomic, so beware!
-The information given below is Readme Driven Development, so is probably incomplete.

 Installation
 ------------